 And what’s the biggest issue facing individuals on a personal basis?

 Mental health.
-But mental health and addition are a storm waiting to happen and if young people have both that’s a really hard thing to overcome.
+But mental health and addiction are a storm waiting to happen and if young people have both that’s a really hard thing to overcome.
 Imagine if you had to sleep rough and you were frightened and alone…how would you sleep at night?
 It’s easy to get into drugs and they’re available.

 Presumably you can then get caught in a web of drugs and drug-dealers.